KelvenH/Guitar-Vault/README.md

 <details>
     <summary>JS Validation</summary>
-Only a small amount of cutom JS resides in the construction, there were only 4 issues identified when run through JShint relating to missing semi-colons which have been resolved.
+Only a small amount of custom JS resides in the construction, there were only 4 issues identified when run through JShint relating to missing semi-colons which have been resolved.
 </details>

 <details>
     <summary>Responsiveness</summary>
-During development, signficant checking for responsiveness was performed via Google Inspector.
+During development, significant checking for responsiveness was performed via Google Inspector.
 This allowed breakpoint corrections, media queries to be developed at the time of content creation.

 Post deployment, the site was viewed through lambdatest.com for a selection of screen sizes, browsers and operating systems.
-Free acount limits to 6 tests so a mix of broadening the possible ranges were chosen.
+Free account limits to 6 tests so a mix of broadening the possible ranges were chosen.
 The configurations checked are shown in the table below.
 There was 1 instance of unexpected behaviour encountered affecting Apple devices running iOS (whereby the nav banner 'scrolled' as content below the nav was navigated.
 However I also checked this manually on an iPhone (X) and Ipad (2019 Pro) and neither of these experienced the same issue.
 The CSS was also checked and confirmed as having a fixed position.

-The CSS was also run through auto-prefixer (as referrenced under CSS validation) to ensure any additional vendor pre-fixers were applied.
+The CSS was also run through auto-prefixer (as referenced under CSS validation) to ensure any additional vendor pre-fixers were applied.

 Table of responsive configurations checked;